So A Rice Grower And A Wheat Grower Walk Into A Coffee Shop

 Talhelm points out that in Hong Kong — which is by many measures the wealthiest, most modern Chinese city and was exposed to more individualistic Western values during British colonial rule — only about 5 percent of the customers moved chairs out of their way.
 Ninety-five percent stayed true to the rice-growing way and squeezed around the furniture.
 And in another southern city, Shanghai — where Starbucks opened its largest, most lavish branch in December — the rate of people who moved chairs was even lower than in Hong Kong.

-"I mean, the study is not surprising for someone growing up in Southern China," says Jimmy Chan, a professor of economics at the Chinese University of Hong Kong, who wasn't involved in the project.
+"I mean, the study is not surprising for someone growing up in southern China," says Jimmy Chan, a professor of economics at the Chinese University of Hong Kong, who wasn't involved in the project.
 "I grew up in Hong Kong, and I lived for 12 years in Shanghai," he says.
 "If you asked me, I supposed I would go around the chairs."

 But Chan also notes that the disparities the study found aren't all that significant.
 Even if 16 percent of northerners versus 6 percent of southerners moved chairs, the vast majority of customers in the study — from both north and south — chose to sidle around the furniture.